-This website sets out to record, as well as possible, details of private bus routes in the Sydney metropolitan area from 1925 to date.
+This website sets out to record, as well as possible, details of private bus routes in the Sydney metropolitan area from 1925 to date and of Government bus routes from 1932 to date.
 Unfortunately, it is just not possible to be anything like 100% accurate, because of the passage of time and the availability of information.
 But this is a first attempt at doing so.

 The extent of the Sydney metropolitan area has gradually grown over the 85 years between 1925 and 2010.
 In the 1920s, the area covered by these lists extended to about Palm Beach, Berowra, Blacktown, Liverpool, Sutherland and Cronulla.
 By 2010, the area covered has expanded to the Hawkesbury River, Camden, Picton, Waterfall and the Blue Mountains as far as Mt Victoria.

 Two number series

 In respect of private bus routes, there have been two permanent series of route numbers.
 The first commenced in 1925 and the second (which I refer to as the Sydney Region Route Number System) started in 1981.
 During the years from 1981 to 2004, there was a gradual renumbering of routes from the 1925 system to the newer system.
 Click on “The development of Sydney bus route numbers” for more details of the historical side of route numbers.

 When Government bus routes started in 1932, they were at first numbered in the same series as private routes.
 Between 1939 and 1941 some routes were renumbered in a three-digit geographic system, whose numbers ranged from 100 to 999 (referred to as the “original three-digit number system”).
 In 1943-44 all Government routes were renumbered in a revised three-digit number system, whose numbers ranged from 100 to 499 (referred to as the “standard three-digit (Sydney Region) route number system”).